wiredmonash/constitution/CONSTITUTION.md

         7. submit an annual report to the AGM.
 5. General Representative
     1. The duties of the General Representative shall be to—
-        1. attend committee meetings and general meetings; and
+        1. attend committee meetings and general meetings;
-        2. perform such duties as the Committee may resolve.
+        2. perform such duties as the Committee may resolve; and
+        3. manage Ancillary Members appointed per rule 48

 ### 48. Ancillary Members
 1. The Club or the Committee may from time to time create additional positions to assist the Committee with their duties, that—